nest/nest-simulator/doc/installation/linux_install.rst

    * - ``PYTHONPATH``
      - Search path for non-standard Python module locations.
 Will be prepended to or created if it does not exist.
    * - ``PATH``
      - Search path for binaries.
-Will be prepended to or created to if it does not exist.
+Will be prepended to or created if it does not exist.
    * - ``LD_LIBRARY_PATH``
      - Search path for shared objects (*.so files).
 Note: called ``DYLD_LIBRARY_PATH`` on MacOS.
 Will be prepended to or created to if it does not exist.